bonigarcia/webdrivermanager-examples/README.md

 }
 ```

+## Help

+If you have questions on how to use WebDriverManager properly with a special configuration or suchlike, please consider asking a question on [Stack Overflow] and tag it with  *webdrivermanager-java*.

 ## About

 WebDriverManager-Examples (Copyright &copy; 2016-2019) is a personal project of [Boni Garcia] licensed under [Apache 2.0 License].
 Comments, questions and suggestions are always very [welcome][WebDriverManager-Examples issues]!